A nation is measured based on how it treats its children.

 Canada is one of the best countries in the world in which to grow up.

 Kids who live in Canada have won the lottery.

 Canada takes good care of our youth.

-While Canada is the 5th most prosperous country in the world, we are ranked 17th out of 29 affluent nations for our children’s wellbeing, and we drop to the bottom ranks for key measures on children’s health and safety, as well as child poverty.
+While Canada is the 5th most prosperous country in the world, we are ranked 25th out of 41 affluent nations for our children’s wellbeing according to UNICEF, and we drop to the bottom ranks for key measures on children’s health and safety as well as child poverty.

 It is not enough to say that children are our future.
 Those words mean nothing unless backed up by concrete actions to invest in children right now.
-Today, there are more than six million children in Canada, and all of them matter.
+Today, there are six million kids in Canada, and they each deserve better.

-#RaiseYourHand4Kids and ask the Government of Canada to keep their promise to Canada’s kids and appoint a federal Commissioner for Children and Youth.
+#RaiseYourHand4Kids and ask the Government of Canada to keep its promise to kids and appoint a Commission for Children and Youth:

-- Send a letter to the Prime Minister and your Member of Parliament asking them to #RaiseYourHand4Kids and appoint a federal Commissioner for Children and Youth.
+- Send a letter to the Prime Minister and your MP, asking them to #RaiseYourHand4Kids and appoint a Commission for Children and Youth.

 - Share a photo of your handprint with your name and age on social media with the hashtag #RaiseYourHand4Kids and tag @JustinTrudeau.

 - Post on your social media accounts using the #RaiseYourHand4Kids hashtag.